 4. Personalized Hospitality

 The knowledgeable St. Tammany Tourist and Convention Commission sales team specializes in making your small market meeting a success.
 We’ll help you with site visits, room blocks, meeting room suggestions and complimentary goody bags for your group.
 We’re eager to work with you to make your meeting a must-attend.

 With over 3,000 hotel rooms available on the Northshore, you’ll find plenty of comfortable accommodations to rest and rejuvenate after a day of meetings.
 St. Tammany also has numerous B&Bs, a historic boutique hotel and two waterfront state parks.

 6. Customized Itineraries

 When the work is done, the Northshore is a great place to play.
-Additional services like spouse tours in Northshore shopping districts and customized off site activities such as touring Honey Island Swamp and Global Wildlife Center, or tastings at Pontchartrain Vineyards and Abita Brewery are available.
+Additional services like spouse tours in Northshore shopping districts and customized off site activities such as pontoon boat tours on the Tchefuncte River, or tastings at Pontchartrain Vineyards and Abita Brewery are available.

 7. Family-Friendly attractions

 Bring the family along and plan a work vacay.
-With family-friendly attractions like a Global Wildlife Center’s safari, Insta-Gator ranch hatchery, and eco tours of Honey Island Swamp, there are plenty of things to do with kids on the Northshore.
+With family-friendly attractions like a Global Wildlife Center’s safari, Insta-Gator Ranch Hatchery, and eco boat tours of the Honey Island Swamp, there are plenty of things to do with kids in St. Tammany Parish.

 8. The Great Outdoors

 The Northshore has 80,000 acres of wilderness areas begging to be explored.
-Rent bikes and ride down the 31-mile Tammany Trace, or hire a charter captain and go fishing in our bountiful waters.
+Rent bikes for a cruise along the 31-mile Tammany Trace, or hire a charter captain and go fishing in our bountiful waters.
 There’s excellent golfing, and many clubs welcome visiting members.
-Kayak Cane Bayou or paddleboard Lake Pontchartrain for outdoor adventure.
+Kayak the bayou and sail off into the wind on a sailing charter for outdoor adventure.